arthro360, ARTHRO PRO and Ultra Rx-Joint rated top joint food supplements

 Derived from fish oil docosahexanoic acid (DHA) and eicosapentaenoic acid (EHA) fatty acids have a number of protective roles within the body, including inhibiting joint inflammation.
 Many studies have confirmed that omega 3 fatty acids can reduce the negative symptoms of arthritis and osteoarthritis.

 Methylsulfonylmethane (MSM) belongs to a group of organic sulphur compounds (sulphones).
 It has a detoxifying and pain-relieving effect.
 Additionally, the sulphur contained in MSM contributes to the building of cartilage tissue.
-Several studies have found that MSM supplementation over an extended period can enhance joint function11.
+Several studies have found that MSM supplementation over an extended period can enhance joint function.

 A naturally occurring mucopolysaccharide, hyaluronic acid is found within the cartilage and joint synovial fluid.
 It is a key lubricator, although its availability declines with age and this makes people more vulnerable to joint inflammation.

 Many studies confirm that intra-articular injections of hyaluronic acid can help to alleviate joint pain.
-More recently, scientist have also confirmed that oral administration of this compound can also lessen the symptoms of osteoarthritis12.
+More recently, scientist have also confirmed that oral administration of this compound can also lessen the symptoms of osteoarthritis.

 Widely used in alternative therapies, French coastal pine (pinus pinaster) has been the subject of hundreds of scientific studies.
 This botanical extract is enriched with antioxidants, anti-inflammatories, plus an array of important micronutrients.